ccg-esb-lab/plasmidNoise/README.md

 Repository for: <br><br>
 **Temporal correlations in selection pressure determine plasmid stability in stochastic environments**<br>
-_Carles Tardio Pi, Adrian Gonz\'alez Casanova, Alvaro San Millan and Rafael Peña-Miller_.
+_C.
+Tardio Pi, A. Gonz\'alez Casanova, A. San Millan and R. Peña-Miller_.

 ---